Skip to Main Content

 • Section 1.
 The President

 The President shall be the chief executive officer of the University and shall be responsible for the entire administration and supervision of the University, subject to the Florida Statutes.
 The President shall lead in fostering and promoting education, research, and service as the primary aims of the University.
 The President shall enforce the rules and regulations of the Florida Board of Education, Board of Governors, and the University Board of Trustees and shall interpret the proposals and actions of the University to those Boards.
-The specific powers and duties of the President are designated in the Florida Statutes and the Florida Administrative Code.
+The specific powers and duties of the President are designated in the Florida Statutes and the Regulations of the Florida Board of Governors, Regulations of the University Board of Trustees, University policies, and the Board's delegated authority to the President.
 All actions of the Constituent Associations relating to general University policy shall be submitted to the President for approval.
 The President shall express approval or disapproval within 10 working days, or as soon thereafter as is possible, by means of a written executive order to be filed with the presiding officer of the affected Constituent Association.
 If the President disapproves, the executive order shall contain a statement as to the basis for disapproval.
 The President, or a designee of the President, shall communicate the reasons for any delay beyond 10 working days to the presiding officer of the affected Constituent Association prior to the expiration of the ten-day period.
 The process by which the President of the University approves the actions of the Constituent Associations shall conform to the relevant collective bargaining agreements in force at the time such actions are considered.

 The President shall be an ex-officio member of all Associations, College faculties, and University councils and committees.
 As a general rule, all committees addressing the business of the University should be elected by the appropriate constituencies.
 The President may, in consultation with the appropriate Constituent Associations, appoint such ad hoc committees and other groups as are deemed necessary to aid in the performance of the duties of the President.
 Any delegable authority or duty of the President may be delegated by the President via written decree to any member of the faculty or staff of the University, or to a Constituent Association.